-6.2.2 Coordinated Incident Management System
+5.3.2 Coordinated Incident Management System

+New Zealand's Coordinated Incident Management System (CIMS) is the result of a collaborative effort by New Zealand's emergency management agencies and is endorsed by ODESC.

-New Zealand's Coordinated Incident Management System (CIMS) establishes a framework of consistent principles, structures, functions, processes and terminology that agencies can apply in an emergency response.
+CIMS establishes a framework of consistent principles, structures, functions, processes and terminology for response and the transition to recovery.